133 Dalmeny Drive, Prestons NSW 2170, Australia +612-96074650 & 0412-203382

 Joe's Photos

-NONLINEAR THERMAL DISTORTION - A SOLUTION IS SOUGHT
+NON-LINEAR THERMAL DISTORTION - A SOLUTION IS SOUGHT

-This is only preliminary.
 Much has been said and discussed re the mechanism to describe thermal distortion in speakers.
 The fact is that speakers are rarely 1% or more efficient and the conclusion is that 99% plus is usually expended as heat.
 Indeed, most of your amplifier's Watts are not actually used, the process is extremely lossy.

 But the question is posed, since 99% of the power fed to the Voice Coil is dissipated as heat, then your very guts tells you that somehow it causes some form of non-linear distortion.
 It just has to!